Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 level, but you can inform yourself about the recognizers in the current default recognizer sequence with `recs`.
-The default recognizer sequence contains at least `rec-name` and `rec-number`, and, if the Floating-Point wordset is present, `rec-float`.
+The default recognizer sequence contains at least `rec-name` and `rec-number`, and, depending on the wordsets present, `rec-float` and `rec-local`.
 `Postpone`ing numbers and other reconized things is a feature that a system that implements this proposal provides; this feature is also at this usage level; e.g., `postpone 1` is equivalent to `1 postpone